Functions

 Example

-The following example creates a stack that asks the user what their name is, saves the response to a variable called name
+The following example creates a journey that asks the user what their name is, saves the response to a variable called name

 , and updates the contact profile name field with that value.